German Shepherd Walk Groups

 Looks like they are enjoying it too

 The fact that the dogs are given space and time helps them to relax, it is very rewarding to see the once nervous GSDs become calm and more confident.
-Ultimately they to are able to run free with all the other pointy eared, bushy tailed dogs, oh and the rest of the doggy group that have become part of our walk club family.
+Ultimately they too are able to run free with all the other pointy eared, bushy tailed dogs, oh and the rest of the doggy group that have become part of our walk club family.
 Yes, there are some people that have other breeds as well as their GSDs, they are all welcome.

-Great exercise for dogs and owners, great way to meet like minded people
+Great exercise for dogs and owners, great way to meet like-minded people

 The interaction between the dogs is always entertaining, it is clear to see the different personalities.
 Some are calm and confident, some mischievous, some are bossy, fun-loving, playful, good natured, there are jokers, water dogs, mud inspectors, there are flirts, rogues, the toy thieves, the matriarch, the list goes on!